Skip to content

 Related information

-How can I be notified when changes are made to Amazon Route 53 hosted zone records?
+How do I get notifications when changes happen to my Route 53 hosted zone records?

-How can I configure an EventBridge rule for GuardDuty to send custom SNS notifications for specific AWS service event types?
+How do I configure EventBridge rules for GuardDuty to send custom SNS notifications for specific service finding types?

 This doesn't work when you use Control Tower.
 When you try to create the filter, you get the error: